fastfetch-cli/fastfetch-wiki/Modules-Bluetooth.md

-`battery` is `0` when the platform has no level for the device, and `connected` is always `true` on the BSDs and Haiku, which have no way to tell. `signalQuality` is `null` when the platform has no figure for it — which is every device on the BSDs and Haiku, every classic-only device on Windows, and on macOS every device whose Low Energy link the system does not report as connected.
+`battery` is `0` when the platform has no level for the device, and `connected` is always `true` on the BSDs and Haiku, which have no way to tell. `signalQuality` is `null` when the platform has no figure for it — which is every device on the BSDs and Haiku, every classic-only device on Windows, on macOS every device whose Low Energy link the system does not report as connected, and on Linux every device BlueZ has not seen in a scan since it started (the module never scans, so that is the ordinary case there).
 `deviceType` is an array holding `"Classic"`, `"Low Energy"` or both, in that order, and is empty when the platform could not tell which stack the device came over.
-With `showType` set to one stack the array only names the stacks that were asked for, so a dual-mode device reports that one stack on Windows and macOS, where the other pass never ran, while on Linux it still reports both, because the one BlueZ query hands both over and only the filter drops devices.
+With `showType` set to one stack the array only names the stacks that were asked for, so a dual-mode device reports that one stack on Windows and macOS, where the other pass never ran.
+On Linux the array is the *inference* drawn from the one BlueZ query, and `Class` and `Appearance` are mutually exclusive in its reply: a phone paired over BR/EDR reports `["Classic"]` there even though it speaks LE, and with `showType: "le"` it leaves the result entirely instead of reporting `["Low Energy"]`.
 An empty `result` array is a normal outcome, not an error.
 On failure the object is `{ "type": "Bluetooth", "error": "…" }`.

 ## Examples